GregBaugues/fantasy_football_nerd/README.md

 gem 'fantasy_football_nerd'
 ````

-Set your FFN APIKey before making any calls:
+Set your api_key before before making any call.
+You can find it on the [FFN api page](http://www.fantasyfootballnerd.com/api).

 ````ruby
 FFNerd.api_key = 123456789